blockchain-dev1216/blockchain-dev1216/README.md

 ## :man_technologist: About Me:
-I am a passionate **blockchain developer** from US, with almost 6 years of experience in blockchain development, enthusiastic about blockchain and web3.
+I am a passionate **blockchain developer** from US, with over 6 years of experience in blockchain development, enthusiastic about blockchain and web3.
 I'm looking forward to learn something new everyday and contribute to the industry!
 - 🔭 I’m currently working on more blockchain and web3 projects.
-- 🌱 I’m currently learning more about advanced DeFi and exploring more DeFi protocols (their smart contracts).
+- 🌱 Proficient in Block technologies like NFT, DAO, DEFI, DEX, Crypto Game on EVM, Solana, Terra, Cosmos platforms<br/>
+- 🌱 Proficient in front-end technologies like React, React Native, Next.js, Remix, Angular, and Vue.js, Nuxt.js, Flutter, Dart, Swift<br/>
+- 🌱 Proficient in back-end technologies like Node.js, Nest.js, Golang, GraphQL, Python, and PHP<br/>
+- 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br/>
+- 😍 Developed some AI Apps and integrated with web and ChatGPT.
+- 😉 Deep knowledge about deep learning, recommendation system and reinforcement system.</br>
-- 💻 I'm looking for a freelancing job, if you want to hire me, please send me an [email](mailto:richardcheung1216@gmail.com).
+- 💻 I'm looking for a new opportunity, if you want to hire me, please send me an [email](mailto:richardcheung1216@gmail.com).
 - 💬 Ask me about anything blockchain related :smile:.
 - 📫 How to reach me: email me [richardcheung1216@gmail.com](mailto:richardcheung1216@gmail.com), you can also contact me from my [website](https://richard.dev).